 Supporting public sector leaders to drive transformational change and advance health equity goals.

 Public sector leaders direct a broad range of programs that are pivotal to the health and well-being of individuals, families, and communities with diverse identities.
 These leaders are at the helm of growing state- and territory-led efforts to address gaps in access to care, improve health outcomes, and eliminate long-standing health inequities.
-Although there is an increasing number of public sector leaders responsible for overseeing these efforts within their agencies, there is no specific national network or leadership development program for this group.
+Despite the growing number of public sector leaders responsible for overseeing these efforts within their agencies, there has not been a dedicated national network or leadership development program for this group until now.

-Equity Changemakers Institute, led by CHCS, is a year-long leadership development program to bolster the capacity of public sector leaders who have significant oversight over agency efforts to advance health equity.
+Equity Changemakers Institute, created and led by the Center for Health Care Strategies (CHCS), is a year-long leadership development program to bolster the capacity of public sector leaders who have significant oversight over agency efforts to advance health equity.
 Equity Changemakers Institute aims to support these leaders in strengthening the skills to drive transformational change and positively impact the health of those who live in their states/territories by:

 • Strengthening participants’ knowledge and skills to enhance inclusive leadership and advance an organization’s internal equity strategy;

-• Increasing capacity and resiliency to navigate organizational cultures, power structures, and potential resistance while building consensus among a range of stakeholders; and
+• Increasing capacity and resilience to navigate organizational cultures, power structures, and potential resistance while building consensus among a range of stakeholders; and

 • Building peer relationships and fostering a network of state and territory leaders overseeing health equity initiatives to better sustain long-term change.